SONDALO COURSE 57th Edition

 Part 1: Introduction.

-This part includes presentation of aim and goals, and all the preliminary aspects related to the preparation of a mission to Countries and to the Report to the funding Agency.
-Relevant units on 1)TB Elimination (focus on Latent TB Infection), 2) TB in migrants and vulnerable populations have been included along as a unit on M&E evaluation of treatment outcomes and identification of drivers (enhancing the R&R unit).
+This part includes presentation of aim and goals, existing definitions and all the preliminary aspects related to the preparation of a mission to Countries and to the Report to the funding Agency, as well as the history and evolution of the WHO Strategies to prevent, diagnose and treat tuberculosis.

-This part revises in a practical and interactive manner how to implement the three Pillars of the End-TB Strategy (I: High quality, integrated TB Care and Prevention; II: Bold Policies and supportive systems; III: Intensified research and Innovation).
-After showing the evolution of the WHO Strategies over time, the course guides the participant to understand, promote and implement the three pillars of the End-TB Strategy.
+This part revises in a practical and interactive manner how to implement the three Pillars of the WHO End TB Strategy (I: Integrated patient-centred care; II: Bold Policies and supportive systems; III: Intensified research and Innovation).
 Moving from the core technical interventions (early diagnosis- including universal drug susceptibility testing, systematic screening of contacts and high risk groups; treatment of all people- including those affected by drug-resistant TB ad co-infected by HIV, and those with co-morbidities and prevention interventions), the course goes deeply into policies and supportive systems (political commitment and adequate resources; engagement of communities, civil society organizations and public and private providers; universal health coverage and policy frameworks for case-notifications, vital registration, drug quality, rational use of drugs and diagnostics and infection control; social protection and poverty alleviation) to finally discuss the process supporting discovery, development and rapid uptake of new diagnostics and drugs as well as interventions and strategies.
-Drug management and E-/M-Health are also discussed.
-Finally, participants will be guided to: 1) use the WHO Planning toolkit for TB control, developed to help countries to design core plan, budget plan, M&E plan, operational plan and technical assistance plan.
-2) interact with the new GF funding model and concept note.
-They will draft a National Strategic Plan (NSP) for Fictitia.

-It includes evaluation of the Reports on the mission to Fictitia (participants will be asked to produce on site), debriefing and the evaluation of the whole training course.
+It will also include evaluation of the Reports on the mission to Fictitia (participants will be asked to produce on site) and of the plans on MDR-/XDR-TB, TB/HIV collaborative activities, PPM and infection control as well as the evaluation of the whole training course.

-This course is designed for individuals responsible for planning, organizing, implementing and evaluating TB and MDR-TB control activities, within the framework of the implementation of the new WHO Strategy, at national and sub-national level.
+This course is designed for individuals responsible for planning, organizing, implementing and evaluating TB and MDR-TB control activities during/after the COVID-19 pandemic within the framework of the implementation of the End TB Strategy, at national and sub-national level.

-For further details, queries and application forms and procedures, please contact:
+For further queries, details and information, please contact: